Terms and Conditions of Service

 B. NORMAL FEE AMOUNTS

-If the applicant will be utilizing an existing service that has not been disconnected, service may be changed using the last or next regular scheduled meter reading and a $15.00 change of account fee will be required instead of a $40.00 connect fee.
 The membership fee is refundable upon termination of service and full payment of all amounts owed to the Cooperative.
 The connect or change of account fee is a non-refundable charge.

 C. RESIDENTIAL DEPOSIT AMOUNT

-Sumter Electric Cooperative’s deposit policy is designed to assess the credit risk associated with all applications for new or continuing service, while protecting the assets of our membership.
+The deposit policy is designed to assess the credit risk associated with all applications for new or continuing service, while protecting the assets of our membership.

-SECO will use available resources and technologies to determine identity and assess credit risk at the point of application, and charge deposits only to those potential members and existing members who pose credit risk.
+The Cooperative will use available resources and technologies to determine identity and assess credit risk at the point of application, and charge deposits only to those potential members and existing members who pose credit risk.

-SECO shall consider the status of the applicant and act according to the following criteria:
+The Cooperative shall consider the status of the applicant and act according to the following criteria:

 1. Applicants who pose no credit risk will be charged no deposit.

-3. Any existing customer who is not current in payment (i.e. disconnected for non-payment, appearing on the cut-off list, having a return check, receiving an extension, tampering with a meter, or engaging in current diversion) may be deemed to have an unsatisfactory payment record and may be required to pay a deposit equal to two times the average monthly consumption during the preceding 12 months to continue service.
+3. Any existing customer who is not current in payment (i.e. disconnected for non-payment, appearing on the cut-off list, having a return check, receiving an extension, tampering with a meter, or engaging in current diversion) may be deemed to have an unsatisfactory payment or account record and may be required to pay a deposit equal to two times the average monthly consumption during the preceding 12 months to continue service.

 7. All residential deposits may be adjusted upward or downward to reflect the actual energy usage, billing experience and the payment habits of the customer.